lpantano/r2dropSmart/README.md

 `dry` option will show the files to update but do nothing.

+This will copy the content of the current `.` folder to `path/in/dropbox`.

 Use `pattern` option to include only specific files, or use `blackList` to ignore others.
 The latest allows more than one character.
 For instance, `blackList = c("data", "Rmd", ".yaml", ".bib")`